Frequently Asked Questions

 • Dedicated access and entry for emergency vehicles and deliveries.

-• Co-location of non-clinical support services including stores, workshop, body hold, plant and waste in a standalone building with an enclosed clinical corridor link to the new Griffith Base Hospital and SVPCH.
+• Co-location of non-clinical support services including stores, workshop, body hold, plant and waste in the completed Non Clinincal Services Building.

 In addition, there will be new car parking, landscaping of the health campus and the remaining redundant buildings will be demolished at the conclusion of the project.